-- 1 Tap the Event Save tab. - 2 Tap the File Name input field and enter the file name using the on-screen keyboard. - 3 Tap to select the File Type from the following options: Trace, Trace as CSV, and Screen. - 4 Specify the Save To directory where you want saved files to be stored. - 5 Tap to switch the Save Then Stop to On to save the first event that fails outside the limit(s).
-Otherwise, leave this feature off to save events continuously. - 6 Tap to switch the Color Inversions to On to invert the image color. - 7 Tap the Apply button to get ready for event saves.
+- 1 Tap the Event Save tab. - 2 Tap the File Name input field and enter the file name using the on-screen keyboard. - 3 Tap to select the File Type from the following options: Trace, Trace as CSV, and Screen. - 4 Specify the Save To directory where you want saved files to be stored. - 5 Tap to switch the Save On Event to On or Off.
+If the Save On Event is On, it is saved with the selected file type in accordances with limit(s) fail. - 6 Tap to switch the Save Then Stop to On to save the first event that fails outside the defined limit(s) and to hold the measurement automatically.